Scott Kazmir: 2008 season

-Kazmir strained his elbow at the beginning of Spring training in 2008.
+Kazmir strained his elbow at the beginning of spring training in 2008.
 While the injury was not considered serious at the time, the Rays were cautious with their star pitcher.
 His recovery and belated season preparation delayed his first start until May 4, when he faced the Boston Red Sox in Fenway Park.

-After a "rocky" season debut, Kazmir had perhaps the best month of his career in May.
-He set a team record for wins in a month, going 5–1 with a 1.22 ERA and not allowed more than 1 run or 4 hits in a game after his first start.
+He set a team record for wins in a month in May, going 5–1 with a 1.22 ERA and not allowed more than 1 run or 4 hits in a game after his first start.
 For his efforts, he was named the AL pitcher of the month, the first Rays player to win the honor.

 Kazmir was named to the American League squad for the 2008 MLB All-Star Game.
 Though the Rays' management preferred that Kazmir rest his arm and not pitch in the mid-summer classic if at all possible, the game ended up being the longest ever and Kazmir stepped to the mound in the 15th inning.
 He threw a scoreless frame and the AL all-stars scored the winning run in the bottom of the 15th, making Kazmir the winning pitcher.

 Kazmir was less effective over the second half of the season, posting a 5–3 record and 4.02 ERA as the Rays won their first American League East championship.
 In the postseason, Kazmir made 5 starts and went 1–1 with a 4.21 ERA as the Rays won their first AL pennant.
 But in what was a continuing trend, he could never work very deep into a ballgame, averaging just 5 innings while throwing over 100 pitches per start in the playoffs.

 Kazmir averaged 4.28 pitches per plate appearance on the season, the highest rate in the majors.
 "He's an ace as far as his numbers go", Baseball Prospectus wrote, "But he doesn't do many of the other things one expects from an ace.
 He regularly misses time here and there (in 2008 it was an early-season elbow strain), he's so inefficient that he often hits 100 pitches before he's made it to the fifth inning, and he can become a scheduled strain on the bullpen.
 Don't get us wrong, he's great, and clearly worth the nearly $40 million he'll receive over the next four years, but he's far from deserving of the "ace" designation."

 During the season, the Rays and Kazmir agreed on a four-year contract extension which guaranteed the lefty $28.5 million and had a maximum value of approximately $39.5 million if the team picked up his option for the 2012 season.